Key findings on how world religions differ by education

 However, the unaffiliated do not consistently have higher attainment than their religiously affiliated compatriots when examined on the country level.
 In the 76 countries with data on the youngest generation of unaffiliated adults, they have a similar number of years of schooling as their religiously affiliated peers in 33 countries; they are less educated in 27 countries, and they are more highly educated than the affiliated in 16 countries.

-Topics: Education, Gender, Religion and Society, Educational Attainment, Religious Affiliation, Christians and Christianity, Muslims and Islam, Jews and Judaism, Religiously Unaffiliated, Buddhists and Buddhism, Hindus and Hinduism
+Topics: Educational Attainment, Christians and Christianity, Muslims and Islam, Jews and Judaism, Religiously Unaffiliated, Buddhists and Buddhism, Hindus and Hinduism, Religion and Society, Religious Affiliation, Gender, Education

 Caryle Murphy is a senior writer/editor focusing on religion at Pew Research Center.